 Known For

-Coralogix is a log-centric observability solution built to help teams tame large-scale telemetry through flexible pipeline control and cost-efficient indexing.
+Coralogix is a full-stack observability solution built to help teams tame large-scale telemetry through flexible pipeline control and cost-efficient indexing.
 By emphasizing dynamic routing, real-time stream processing, and customer-owned archives, Coralogix empowers DevOps and security teams to tailor exactly which logs get indexed versus stored, minimizing waste and maximizing visibility.

 Standout Features